oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ### Integrity Protection of the Presentation

-The hash digest in `_sd_hash` ensures the integrity of the presentation.
-It MUST be taken over the US-ASCII bytes preceding the KB-JWT in the presentation, i.e., the Issuer-signed JWT, a tilde character, and zero or more Disclosures selected for presentation to the Verifier, each followed by a tilde character:
+The hash digest in `_sd_hash` ensures the integrity of the Presentation.
+It MUST be taken over the US-ASCII bytes preceding the KB-JWT in the Presentation, i.e., the Issuer-signed JWT, a tilde character, and zero or more Disclosures selected for presentation to the Verifier, each followed by a tilde character: